vlad691/odin-recipes/README.md

 # odin-recipes
-First HTML Project where i will apply the some knowledge i'have got over the past few lessons in The Odin Project.
+First HTML Project where i apply some of the knowledge i have got over the past few lessons with the help of The Odin Project.
 Lists;
 Links;
 Text manipulation;
 git usage;
-The project will a simple website about recipes
+The project is to build a  simple website with some recipes.